brunoais/aafm/README.md

 ![Screenshot](https://raw.githubusercontent.com/zymos/aafm/master/screenshot.png)

-Recent Android releases (Honeycomb / 3.0+) replace the older USB mount protocol with the use of MTP (Massive Transfer Protocol).
-Unfortunately this is still very buggy and doesn't work as it should in any machine I have tested (and heard of): system slowing down to a halt when transferring large number of files, files which are there but cannot be seen by the computer... etc.
+Android uses of MTP (Massive Transfer Protocol) for file transfers.
+Unfortunately this is still very buggy and doesn't work well: system slowing down to a halt when transferring large number of files, files which are there but cannot be seen by the computer... etc.

-So I decided to go ahead and build a little utility that would if not fix, at least alleviate the pain of using Honeycomb devices. **aafm** uses ADB (one of the command line tools provided with the official Android SDK) for communicating with the Android device.
-This is the same method that IDEs implement.
+So **aafm** uses Android Debug protocal.
+Using ADB (one of the command line tools provided with the official Android SDK) for communicating with the Android device.
+Making it a simple file manager to transfer files.

 ## Installing ##